plaublin/intel_sgx_tutorial/README.md

 ...
 ```

-We can now copy this definition in our code as well as link `my_struct.h` in
+This definition is then copied into our code.
+We have also included
-the `Enclave.edl` file:
+`my_struct.h` in `enclave/Enclave.edl`:
 ```c
 include "my_struct.h"
 ```

-We also modify the `Makefile` so that the compilation process finds our header
+Also, the `Makefile` has been modified so that the compilation process finds
-file:
+our header file:
 ```make
 app/Enclave_u.o: $(Enclave_EDL_Files)
 	@$(CC) $(App_C_Flags) -I./enclave/ -c app/Enclave_u.c -o $@
 	@echo "CC   <=  $<"
 ```

-Finally we can write and call our `ecall`:
+Finally our `ecall` can be written and called:
 ```rust
 // in enclave/Enclave.edl
 public void ecall_bindgen_send_datastructure(struct MyStruct s);